NhutNguyen236/Web-Application-Programming/README.md

 ## Links
 * [TutorialRepublic](https://www.tutorialrepublic.com/twitter-bootstrap-tutorial/bootstrap-helper-classes.php)
 * [AMPPS](https://ampps.com/download) - recommend using this one as your localhost since it is so comfortable, *note that open download link in new window, sometimes traditional download method won't work*.
+### How to config AMPPS port when it is used by another service?
+* Step 1: Go to AMPPS install folder and access to folder name *apache* then to *conf* so the path must be *x:\x\Ampps\apache\conf*
+* Step 2: Open file named *httpd.conf*
+* Step 3: Ctrl + H to open Replace window and find keyword *80* then replace it with something else for example: 88, 8012, etc.
 ## Status
 <p align = "center">
   *Still in updating process*